pragatinaikare/Image-Classification-CNN/README.md

 Prior to initiating the project, verify that all necessary dependencies are installed.

-Method : Using requirements.txt
+Method :
-Open a terminal or command prompt.
+1. Open a terminal or command prompt.

-Navigate to the project directory.
+2. Navigate to the directory where your project is located.

-Run the following command to install the dependencies listed in the requirements.txt file:
+3. Execute the following command to install the required dependencies specified in the requirements.txt file:

 ```
     pip install -r requirements.txt